drakkar-lig/walt-python-packages/doc/walt/doc/md/new-node-support.md

 You can now try to boot the new node for the first time.

-After this initial try, you can of course use `walt node boot` to direct the new node to another image within your account.
+After this initial try, you can of course clone this default image to get your own copy, update it using `walt image shell` for instance, and use `walt node boot` to test your modifications.
 This will make debugging easier than having to refresh the default image again.

+As an alternative, you can also use docker rather than walt to make modifications, and then force walt to clone the updated default image from the docker repository by using `walt advanced update-default-images`.

 At the end of the debugging, in order to have your new default walt image pushed to the docker hub, you should notify us about it (add a comment to the issue you initially reported),